rhpds/pxe-rhdp-lab/docs/source/cli-based-labs/k8s-snapshots-cli.rst

 Create a snapshot for Nginx
 ---------------------------

-Create a group snapshot called ``nginx-group-snap`` for the PVC’s of the nginx StatefulSet.
+Create a group snapshot called ``nginx-group-snap`` for the PVC's of the nginx StatefulSet.

 .. code-block:: shell